limp15000/ConnectWise-Automate-HP-Driver-Update/README.md

 Open HP SDM on a computer.
 Go to tools and configuration options.
 Now select the operating systems you have and the drivers and tools you want to update.
 Save the settings.
 Now copy the C:\ProgramData\HP\HP SoftPaq Download Manager\Default.sdm and place it on your Automate server in Transfer\Apps\hpsdm\default.txt and rename it to default.txt.

-3.HP Softpaq Driver Download (Batch)
+3. HP Softpaq Driver Download (Batch)
 This script starts by setting the last run date in the EDF's.
 Then run a batch script which define the TEMP and TMP variables to c:\Windows\temp\hp
 HP SDM when running in SYSTEM will fail to download the drivers if those variables aren't set.
 Once Download is complete the files are transferred automatically to C:\ProgramData\HP\HP SoftPaq Download Manager\SSMInstall